 Mammoth Cave National Park

 The park itself holds the world’s largest cave system.
 It fact, if the next two largest caves were placed within it, there would still be over 100 miles of cave to spare.
 To date there are known to be 313 miles of cave tunnels and they are still exploring.
 It is certainly not the most attractive cave, but its sheer size is so impressive, you forget about the rest.
-We took the historic tour which covered two miles of the cave in two hours and descended some 350 below the surface.
+We took the Mammoth Passage tour which takes you to some of the larger rooms.

 The cave has had human visitors for at least 3000 years.
 They know this because they have found physical evidence of their presence on the form of artifacts and some mummified human remains.
 During the war of 1812 the cave was mined for elements to make black powder and they used a water system using hollowed out tree trunks, which still remain in the cave today.

-In addition to the cave system itself, the park is over 52000 acres and miles of hiking and biking trails.
+In addition to the cave system itself, the park is over 52000 acres with miles of hiking and biking trails.
 It also offers lots of opportunity for waterborne exploration, as well.